Hideaway (U.S. Senate)

-The United States Senate's hideaways are about 100 secret offices in the U.S. Capitol building used by members of the Senate, and by a few senior members of the U.S. House of Representatives.
-Their locations are unlisted in any official directory and their doors are marked only by a room number.
-Hideaways are used by senators as a private space in which to prepare for sessions of the Senate, to conduct confidential meetings, to take naps, and for other personal purposes.
+The United States Senate's hideaways are about 100 secret offices in the U.S. Capitol building used by members of the Senate and by a few senior members of the U.S. House of Representatives.
+Their locations are unlisted in any official directory, and their doors are marked only by a room number.
+Senators use hideaways as a private space to prepare for sessions of the Senate, conduct confidential meetings, take naps, and for other personal purposes.
 They range from lavish and expansive upper-floor offices to small, cramped offices in the basement.
 Hideaways are assigned to senators based on seniority.
 The history of hideaways dates to the earliest occupancy of the U.S. Capitol in 1800.
 However, they proliferated in the early 20th century.

 Background

 Members of the United States Senate and their staff have office suites in either the Dirksen Senate Office Building, the Russell Senate Office Building, or the Hart Senate Office Building in Washington, D.C.
-In addition to these primary offices, however, Senators are each also allocated a single-room office in the United States Capitol, informally known as a hideaway.
+In addition to these primary offices, Senators are allocated a single-room office in the United States Capitol, informally known as a hideaway.

 History

 Senate hideaways date to the earliest occupancy of the U.S. Capitol.
-When the Capitol opened in 1800, senators were assigned no work space other than their desks on the floor of the Senate chamber and so appropriated unused spaces throughout the complex.
+When the Capitol opened in 1800, senators were assigned no workspace other than their desks on the floor of the Senate chamber and so appropriated unused spaces throughout the complex.
 The opening of the Russell Senate Office Building in 1909, and the United States Supreme Court Building in 1935, resulted in the vacancy of additional space in the Capitol, where senators quickly started squatting.